Travel to India during Covid-19: What you need to know before you go - KTVZ

 Public Health England has announced that the Delta (Indian) variant is roughly 60% more transmissible than the Alpha (UK) variant, which had previously seen infection rates rocket.
 PHE reported that the Pfizer and AstraZeneca vaccines are less effective against the variant after one dose, though there is little reduction in efficacy for the fully vaccinated.

-Nearly 308 million vaccination doses have been delivered so far in India — but just 3.83% of the population is fully vaccinated.
+Over 340 million vaccination doses have been delivered so far in India — but just 4.82% of the population is fully vaccinated.
 A worrying gender disparity is also emerging, with 17% more men being vaccinated than women.
 Maharashtra, Odisha and Punjab state health officials have previously reported vaccine shortages.
 The country has currently bought enough vaccines to cover just 8% of its 1.4 billion population.

 Ahmedabad, in the west of the country, started a drive-through vaccination facility on May 8 to ramp up the immunization drive.